ualsg/ualsg.netlify.app/content/project/global-streetscapes/index.md

 Besides the [paper about the project](https://doi.org/10.1016/j.isprsjprs.2024.06.023) and the references it contains, here are some reading recommendations, especially in relation to some aspects you may want to learn more about:

 - How can street view imagery be used?
 Read our [2021 review paper in Landscape and Urban Planning]({{< relref "/publication/2021-land-svi-review/" >}}).
 - Perception evaluation is commonly mentioned as one of the key applications of SVI, but how does it work exactly?
 Read our [2024 review paper in Cities]({{< relref "/publication/2024-cities-perception-rev/" >}}).
+Recently, we also introduced a new use case related to perception -- [our 2024 paper in Building and Environment]({{< relref "/publication/2024-bae-building/" >}}) demonstrates how SVI can be used to understand the impression of building exterior and architecture at a large scale.
 - How does SVI compare to traditionally used satellite imagery?
 [Our 2022 conference paper]({{< relref "/publication/2022-sdsc-svi-sat-comparison" >}}) provides a systematic comparison between the two.
 - Crowdsourced data does not tend to have many panoramic images, is that a problem?
 [Our 2023 JAG study]({{< relref "/publication/2023-jag-svi-sensitivity" >}}) demonstrates that perspective (non-panoramic) imagery may be quite useful for typical studies such as mapping the urban form.
 - Crowdsourced imagery, akin to other forms of user-generated / volunteered geographic information may have quality issues, what are these?
 We identified dozens of quality elements and issues, and provided the first SVI quality framework in [a 2022 JAG paper]({{< relref "/publication/2022-jag-svi-quality" >}}).